TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/CreateNewDistribution/Index.rst

 Concept of distributions
 ========================

-Distributions are full TYPO3 CMS websites ready to be unpacked.
-They provide an easy quick start for using TYPO3 CMS.
-The most well known distribution is "The official Introduction Package".
-Distributions can most easily be installed in the backend Extension Manager in "Get preconfigured distribution", it lists all available distributions for the given Core version.
+Distributions are full`TYPO3 CMS`:pn: websites ready to be unpacked.
+They provide an easy quick start for using`TYPO3 CMS`:pn:.
+The most well known distribution is "The official `Introduction Package`:pn:".
+Distributions can most easily be installed in the backend `Extension Manager`:pn: in "Get preconfigured distribution", it lists all available distributions for the given `Core`:pn: version.

 A distribution is just an extension enriched with some further data that is loaded or executed upon installing that extension.
 A distribution takes